TomTomCoder/TomtomCoder/README.md

 ### Here is what I'm working on!

-- 🔭 I’m currently working on the MITx and Codecademy certificate!
+- 🔭 I’m currently working on Codecademy certificate!
 - 🌱 I continue to learn programming (node.js mostly)
 - 👯 I’m looking to collaborate on AI (machine learning, deep learning on node.js)
 - 🤔 I’m looking for a co-founder which can be our future CTO (because I'm both CEO/CTO and I can't continue to be CTO)